ps2dev/ps2dev/README.md

 ## Requirements

-1. Install gcc/clang, make, patch, git, texinfo wget, zlib and ucl if you don't have those.
+1. Install gcc/clang, make, patch, git, texinfo, wget, bison, zlib (zlib1g-dev is the ubuntu package zlib name), flex, and ucl (libucl-dev, libucl1) if you don't have those.

 2. Add this to your login script (example: `~/.bash_profile`) **Note:** Ensure that you have full access to the PS2DEV path.
 You can change the PS2DEV path with the following requirements: use only absolute paths, don't use spaces, use only Latin characters.